A Matlab code for analysis and topology optimization with Third Medium Contact: Abstract

 \section{Abstract}

 {We present a \textsf{Matlab} code for modelling and topology optimization of hyperelastic structures, including contact modelled by the Third Medium Contact (TMC) approach.
 By using the so-called \textsf{HuHu}-regularization we penalize the skew distortion of the bilinear finite elements discretizing void regions, thus promoting convergence of the nonlinear solver.
 First, we show how this method is implemented in a compact code, allowing to simulate contact and force transfer in hyperelastic structures.
-Then, we solve a topology optimization problem for minimum end-compliance of a structure exhibiting contact.
+We then solve two topology optimization problems for minimum end-compliance of structures exhibiting contact.
+In the first example, contact happens at the supported boundary, while the second features self-contact.
 The \textsf{Matlab} scripts that replicate the results are included, and we discuss some possible extensions to more general problems.}

 \keywords{Third Medium Contact, Topology Optimization, Hyperelasticity, Matlab}